-Three years later, I’ve found myself not visiting as often as I’d like, but every time I make the drive out, the experience is the same: It’s soulful, it’s loving and it’s home.
+Three years later, I’ve found myself not visiting as often as I’d like, but every time I make the drive out, the experience is the same: It’s soulful.
+It’s loving.
+And it’s home.

 “We’re so happy to see you here!” they tell me each time, embracing me in a hug.

 Every time I feel untethered and apathetic to my surroundings, I know it’s time to go back.
-One of my favorite parts about OP is that it’s a mission-centered church, tirelessly looking for new ways to pour into their community.
+One of my favorite parts about OP is that it’s a mission-centered church, tirelessly looking for new ways to pour into the community.
 It forces me to step outside of myself and my own issues and focus on pouring that same energy into others.

 “We’re a real family here.
 We go through our struggles together.
 We laugh and cry together,” one of the church members told me once.